-As you probably know, SqlBak recently announced an Automatic SQL Server Health Check feature that adds significant value to SqlBak as a database backup service allowing it to monitor such vital parameters of your server as database size, transaction log size, file stream, free disk space and folder size.
+As you probably know, SqlBak recently announced the Server Health Check feature that adds significant value to SqlBak as a database backup service, allowing it to monitor the vital parameters of your server, such as database size, transaction log size, index fragmentation level, free disk space, and folder size.

-This feature is loved my many system and database administrators since it allows them to shift the burden of tracking these critical indicators to the service freeing their minds for other crucial tasks.
+This feature is loved by many system and database administrators since it allows them to shift the burden of tracking these critical indicators to the service, freeing their minds for other crucial tasks.

-To answer this question let’s look in details of what types of server monitoring takes place here.
+To answer this question let’s look into the details of what types of server monitoring takes place here.

-Health and performance of your SQL Server are checked once an hour by running several simple SQL queries requesting multiple parameters on every database from the server.
-It also doesn’t load your server significantly since SQL Server is able to process thousands of such operations per second.
-SQL Server monitoring is an optional feature available in Professional version only and it is Off by default.
+The health and performance of your DBMS are checked once an hour by running several simple SQL queries requesting multiple parameters on every database from the server.
+It also doesn’t load your server significantly since a database server is able to process thousands of such operations per second.
+The Server Health Check is an optional feature available in the Professional plan only, and it is set to Off by default.

-When you enable SQL Server monitoring, SqlBak also collects folder sizes on your server giving you an opportunity to quickly deal with the no-free-disk-space problem.
+When you enable the Server Health Check, SqlBak also collects folder sizes on your server, giving you an opportunity to deal with the no-free-disk-space problem quickly.

-Here you also should not worry about any drop in performance as this process runs in the background with the lowest priority among other main processes in Windows.
-This means that when the system is idle it can give more attention to updating folder size information, but when you run any other crucial processes – this task will pause or will be executed with minimal system load.
+You should also not worry about any drop in performance as this process runs in the background with the lowest priority among other main processes in Windows.
+This means that when the system is idle, it can give more attention to updating folder size information, but when you run any other crucial processes, this task will pause or will be executed with minimal system load.

-Note that the folder sizes are updated once daily, so the information you see on your monitoring page may be up to 1 day old.
+Note that the folder sizes are updated once daily, so the information you see on your monitoring page may be up to one day old.